mchandler13/BoulderView/README.md

 # BoulderView
-An App that shows the most common viewpoints in Boulder CO, based on the locations from where photos were taken.
+I will be predicting where photos are being taken in Boulder CO, based on the text associated with the picture.

+# Early Steps
+1) Getting a Twitter API, and learning how to use it with Python.
+2) Feature Engineering: Which features are important?